 The tables are located at all exits, red or black table cloths and fun balloons create a fun vibe.

-The two weekends just before Valentine’s day.
-Our teens and children’s areas pack thousands of Hershey Kisses into small zip lock bags with our special ‘You’ve just been kissed!’ or “Hugs!
+Our teens help pack thousands of Hershey Kisses into small zip lock bags with our special “Hugs!
 Everyone needs one!” connect card.
-People grab several of the bags as they leave the weekend services and go about kissing and hugging the people of our community during the week.
+People grab several of the bags and roses as they leave the weekend services to show love to the people of our community during the week.

-If the kids, or teens help pack the kisses it spreads the DNA of kindness to all ages.
+*During the week our teens help pack the kisses it spreads the DNA of kindness to all ages.

-On the Saturday before Valentine’s Day, we head out to a couple of strip malls near the church.
-We take the packs of kisses and several buckets of carnations.
+On the Saturday before Valentine’s Day, we head out to stores near the church.
+We take the packs of kisses and sleeves of roses.
 We pop into the businesses and head to the customer service desk and ask, ‘How many ladies are working today?’

-We then count out the flowers and Hershey packs…and say, ‘We are from (the name of the church) and you’ve just been kissed” or “Everyone needs a hug!”
+We then count out the roses and Hershey Kiss packs…and say, ‘We are from (the name of the church) “Everyone needs a hug!”

 Most people are open, curious, laugh and catch the vibe.
-One group went to a high-end Spa/Hair place, all of the working ladies gathered to receive their flower.
+One group went to a high-end Spa/Hair place, all of the working ladies gathered to receive their rose.
 ‘Who are you guys?
 Others exclaim, ‘This is so cool.’
-Or sigh, ‘This will be my only present today.
-Flowers and kisses were also handed out to the ladies who were becoming beautiful-er.
+Or sigh, ‘This will be my only present today.’

-One of the team noticed one of the ladies getting her hair cut didn’t receive a flower.
-So, being the sensitive, thinking person she is, made an extra special effort to find another team grab a flower and run back to the shop…when she gave the lady the flower, the surprised and delighted lady exclaimed, ‘You’ve just made my day!
-Thank you.’Really?
+One of the team noticed one of the ladies getting her hair cut didn’t receive a rose.
+So, being the sensitive, thinking person she is, made an extra special effort to find another team, grab a rose and run back to the shop…when she gave the lady the flower, the surprised and delighted lady exclaimed, ‘You’ve just made my day!
+Thank you!

-What’s in a gift of a small flower and a pack of kisses?
+What’s in a gift of a rose and a pack of kisses?

-My friend Scott, says, ‘Agape love revealed… means my love is demonstrated as I serve others through the choices I make, and by the actions I take.’
+My friend Scott Sliver, says, ‘Agape love revealed… means my love is demonstrated as I serve others through the choices I make, and by the actions I take.’